mcdonc/breakonthru/README.txt

   Port 6065 (SIP) both UDP and TCP
   Ports 10000-20000 (SIP media) both UDP and TCP

-You'll also need to set up a dynamic DNS service to give your router a stable hostname.
+Add a ddns service to your router configuration which gives it a stable hostname.
+I use duckdns.org for this.

+Connect SIP softphones like Zoiper to your asterisk server (7001, 7002, etc).

 On Internet Host
 ================